 - A state representative found to have violated G.L. c.
 268A, section 23(b)(3) and G.L. c.
 268B by receiving illegal gratuities for himself and family members, by creating the appearance of conflict related to the gratuities, and by accepting gifts worth more than $100 from lobbyists and by failing to report the gratuities on his financial disclosure forms.

 - A former member of the town tourism committee found to have violated G.L. c.
 268A, section 19 for purchasing a series of commemorative plates for the town from companies he represented as a salesman, and for receiving commissions on the sales.

 - A former zoning board of appeals member found to have violated G.L. c.
 268A, section 19 for participating in a zoning board of appeals decision regarding land abutting his property.

-- A board of health member found to have violated G.L. c.
-268A, section 19 by witnessing percolation tests done by his father's company and witnessing a top soil/sub soil inspection performed by his employer.
+- Granby Board of Health member Robert Sheehan violated section 19 by witnessing percolation tests done by his father's company and witnessing a top soil/sub-soil inspection performed by his employer.

 - Former East Bridgewater Police Chief John Silva, Jr. fined $5,000 for involving himself in disciplinary matters involving his police officer son.